epfl-ada/ada-2024-project-fadadudata2024/README.md

     - **Tokenization & stopwords removal** : a common method when manipulating text data is to extract tokens and remove words that are not useful for our analysis.
     - **N-gram generation** : n-grams are a way of parsing sentences by group of n words.
 For example, we can look at the 2-grams of the form “<verb> <any other word>” to extract recurrent topics in the scenarios.
     - **Frequency analysis** : using the wordclouds visualization, we will extract the dominant topics and features of comedy movies across continents

- - For gender analysis, the following choices were made about :
+    - **Topic modelling** : using TF-IDF factorization and Singular Value Decomposition (SVD) to identify key themes in European and American plot summaries.

-    - **Representation Metrics**: Quantifying gender and ethnic diversity in lead roles and examining trends over time.
+ - For the ethnic representation analysis, the following choices were made about :
-    - **Success Evaluation**: Measuring success in terms of revenue, critical reception, runtime, and audience rating.
+    - **Diversity Score**: The diversity score is calculated by using entropy and the proportion of each represented ethnicity in the cast of actors.

 ### 3. Present the results

-Finally, we aim at showing our findings as a webpage datastory, following the guidelines of the course.
+Finally, our findings are presented as an interactive data story on the following webpage [INSERT LINK]

 ## Proposed timeline and Organization within the team